 - 10. Do not pop popcorn longer than the manufacturer's directions.
 (Popping time is generally below 3minutes).
 Longer cooking does not yield more popped corn it can cause scorching and fire.
-Also, the cooking tray can become too hot to handle or may break. - If smoke is observed, switch off or unplug the appliance and keep the door closed in order to stifle any flames. - 12.
-When heating food in plastic or paper containers, keep an eye on the oven due lo the possibility of ignition. - The contents of feeding bottles and baby food jars shall be stirred or shaken and the temperature checked before consumption, in order to avoid burns. - 14.
+Also, the cooking tray can become too hot to handle or may break. - 11.
+If smoke is observed, switch off or unplug the appliance and keep the door closed in order to stifle any flames. - When heating food in plastic or paper containers, keep an eye on the oven due to the possibility of ignition. - 13.
+The contents of feeding bottles and baby food jars shall be stirred or shaken and the temperature checked before consumption, in order to avoid burns. - 14.
 Always test the temperature of food or drink which has been heated in a microwave oven before you give it to somebody, especially to children or elderly people.
 This is important because things which have been heated in a microwave oven carry on getting hotter even though the microwave oven cooking has stopped. - 15.
 Eggs in their shell and whole hard-boiled eggs should not be heated in microwave ovens since they may explode, even after microwave heating has ended. - 16.
 Keep the waveguide cover clean at all times.
 Wipe the oven interior with a soft damp cloth after each use.
 If you leave grease or fat anywhere in the cavity it may overheat, smoke or even catch fire when next using the oven. - 17.
 Never heat oil or fat for deep frying as you cannot control the temperature and doing so may lead to overheating and fire. - 18.
 Liquids, such as water, coffee, or tea are able to be overheated beyond the boiling point without appearing lo be boiling due to surface tension of the liquid.
 Visible bubbling or boiling when the container is removed from the microwave oven is not always present.
-THIS COULD RESULT IN VERY HOT LIQUID SUDDENLY BOILING OVER WHEN A SPOON OR OTHER UTENSIL IS INSERTED INTO THE LIQUID.
+This could result in very hot liquid suddenly boiling over when a spoon or other utensil is inserted into the liquid.

-To reduce the risk of Injury to persons:
+To reduce the risk of injury to persons:

 - a.
 Do not overheat the liquid. - b.
 Stir the liquid both before and halfway through heating it. - c.
-Do not use straight-sided containers with narrow necks. - After heating, allow the container to stand in the microwave oven for a short time before removing the container - e.
+Do not use straight-sided containers with narrow necks. - d.
+After heating, allow the container to stand in the microwave oven for a short time before removing the container - e.
 Use extreme care when inserting a spoon or other utensil into the container.